 Concrete Roof Tiles

 Concrete is mixed with sand and water to produce roof tiles.
 The production process includes heating the tiles inside moulds and subjecting them to high pressure, both of which contribute to the tiles' final form and durability.
 A concrete roof tile may be identified by its large size and distinctive curve in the centre.
-These tiles are often utilised in both new building and remodelling projects due to their reasonable pricing and high quality.
-The following is an average size breakdown for these roof tiles: 420mm x 330mm.
+These tiles are often used in both new building and remodelling projects due to their reasonable pricing and high quality.